Enrich SEC filings with labor context

 Section titled “Problem”You’re looking at a company’s financials and want to know whether their headcount or wage changes track their industry’s macro labor conditions.
 Traditionally that’s two API calls (SEC + BLS), a NAICS lookup, and an aggregation.
 With ?include=labor_context, it’s one call.

-curl -H "X-API-Key: $THESMA_API_KEY" \ "https://api.thesma.dev/v1/us/sec/companies/AAPL/financials?period=annual&limit=1&include=labor_context"Python SDK
+curl -H "X-API-Key: $THESMA_API_KEY" \ "https://api.thesma.dev/v1/us/sec/companies/AAPL/financials?statement=income&period=annual&per_page=1&include=labor_context"Python SDK

 Section titled “Python SDK”from thesma import ThesmaClient